In an era of social distancing, does Japan's emperor need social media?

 ‘Now or never’

-While the plan to broadcast a statement is apparently on hold for now, calls are growing for the imperial house to emulate royal families abroad in making a social media debut.
+While the plan to broadcast a statement is apparently on hold for now, calls are growing for the imperial household to emulate royal families abroad in making a social media debut.

 On its official Instagram account, the British royal family, for example, has posted short clips showing the queen engaging in Zoom meetings with military personnel and government officials.